Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

 4. Make some money with a neighborhood garage sale!

 I wrote an entire blog post about planning the ultimate garage sale.
-This is a great way to get rid of clutter and pocket some money.
+This is a great way to get rid of clutter and pocket money.

 This could go toward debt, an emergency fund, or your frugal family vacation.